 I love fishing; I love trout, and my favorite type of fishing is fly casting to sighted trout.
 The thrill and rush of adrenaline as a sighted trout glides across, opens its mouth, and slowly engulfs a fly keeps me returning to trout rivers day after day.
 I feel there is no fishing more rewarding than getting to watch a sighted trout raise through the water and engulf my life.

 If I can not see a trout, chances are I will move on to the next likely hold.
 Sure, I leave many fish unseen and for a pure numbers game.
 Blind fishing could be more productive.
-But for me there is nothing which beats the excitement of presenting my fly to sighted fish.
+But for me, there is nothing that beats the excitement of presenting my fly to sighted fish.

 What is sight fishing for trout?

 Simply put, when sight fishing you are casting to trout which you have spotted feeding in the water.
 This allows you to present the fly or lure directly in front of the trout.

 The key points on how to sight fish?